cinnData/DataSci/[DS-02] Introduction to Python.md

 Out[28]: [0, 2, 4, 6, 8]
 ```

 Note that the items from a range cannot printed directly.
-So, I have converted the range to a list here with the function `list`.
-If the step is omitted, it is assumed to be 1:
+So, we have converted the range to a list with the function `list`.
+If  `step` is omitted, it is assumed to be 1:

 ```
 In [29]: list(range(5, 12))
 Out[29]: [5, 6, 7, 8, 9, 10, 11]
 ```

-If the start is also omitted, it is assumed to be 0:
+If `start` is also omitted, it is assumed to be 0:

 ```
 In [30]: list(range(10))